kittyjosh111/linux-and-thinkpad-scripts/kj111Rotate/README.md

 - Move ```kj111Rotate2.service``` to /etc/systemd/system/.
 Enable and start it with systemctl command.

-- Install the gnome extension from here: ```https://extensions.gnome.org/extension/5389/screen-rotate/```
+- If on GNOME, install the gnome extension from here: ```https://extensions.gnome.org/extension/5389/screen-rotate/```.
+This preserves rotation.

 **This script was only tested on Wayland GNOME**